cboettig/pdg_control/inst/examples/policycosts/policycosts_c0_30.md

 This file is called by `policycosts_writeup.Rmd`.
 First it calibrates the apples-to-apples comparison level for each penalty function, and then generates sample plots by penalty function, illustrating the resulting stock dynamics and harvest quota dynamics.
-The file needs a `profit` function to be specified and the grid of `c2` values over which we search to find the coefficient introducing the 25% reduction in Net Present Value (npv).